Nabizzle/GoPro-App/Docs/README.md

 # Using the App
 After the app is connected to a GoPro, all of the settings widgets will become active and allow you to change the settings.
 When you change the resolution, the list of frame rate options will change based on what that resolution can do.
-If the frame rate you want is not available at that resolution, you will likely need to change the resolition.
+If the frame rate you want is not available at that resolution, you will likely need to change the resolution.
 Refer to the [battery life table](#battery-life-table) below for a list of all possible resolution and frame rate combinations.
 The FOV values should have no effect on the resolution or frame rate options so they should all be available at any time.

 > **Note**